kozoyatov/gesture-control-with-DNN/README.md

-# Gesture-Control With DNN Model
+# Gesture Control With DNN Model
 <h2>Description</h2>
 <p>
   This project implementing a gesture TV control.
   The algorithm can classify two hand gesture when placing the hand in the green window.
 The first gesture change the chanel forward,     the second gesture change the chanel backward.
   I used arduino UNO to control the TV.
-  The gesture classification works better with white background.
+  For now the gesture classification works only with white background.
 </p>

 <div class="gif">